delegate365/GovernanceToolkit365/API-provision-group.md

 [![link](./images/api-5.png)](./images/api-5.png "Click to enlarge")

-To provison an Office 365 Group only, just the follwoing keys are mandatory: **displayName, mailNickname and visibility**.
+To provison an Microsoft 365 Group only, just the follwoing keys are mandatory: **displayName, mailNickname and visibility**.

 The other keys can be provided if required.
 Usually, it makes sense to use the additional parameters to define the classification (that must be set in advance), the owners, and other group properties.
 So, we recommend to set as many properties that are already known at this time.